AlirezaNourahmadi/trip-django/DEPLOYMENT_CHECKLIST.md

 ## 🎉 Ready to Use!

-Your Trip-Django application is now a fully functional AI-powered travel assistant using GPT-4 Turbo!
+Your Trip-Django application is now a fully functional AI-powered travel assistant using GPT-5!